 Day 6 – Alava

-Before you do get properly lost though, head to Vitoria.
-Capital of the Basque Country this is where you will find parliament and the government headquarters.
+Before you do get properly lost though, head to Vitoria, the capital of the Basque Country.
+This is where you will find parliament and the government headquarters.
 All that sound a bit boring?
-Don’t be put off, official buildings aside Vitoria is another charming city which is definitely worth a visit.
-I don’t know it as well as San Sebastian and Bilbao having only been the once, but it is definitely somewhere I plan on returning to.
+Don’t be put off, official buildings aside, Vitoria is another charming city which is definitely worth a visit.
+I don’t know it as well as San Sebastian and Bilbao having only been there once, but it is definitely somewhere I plan on returning to.

 Vitoria’s historic centrum is right at the top of the hill.
 They do have travellators to help you get up there, or why not walk up the moderately steep hill to open up an appetite.
 Yes, you guessed (!) lots of great places to eat here too!
 But I will let Tripadvisor advice you on where to go.
 It’s a charming medieval old town enclosed by the city walls, the perfect place to enjoy the chit chat of locals as they go about their daily business.

-Once you have finished exploring, maybe even gone for a trek, find yourself an agroturismo to stay the night in ready for the final day of your holiday!
+Once you have finished exploring, maybe even gone for a trek, find yourself an agroturismo to stay the night, ready for the final day of your holiday!

 Day 7 – Off the beaten path

 Today marks the end of the holiday ☹, hopefully though you have got afternoon flights so you can do the final bit of exploring!
 Set off in the morning for Orduña (20 min drive) and stretch the legs by taking a walk to “El Salto del Nervion”, the start of the Nervion River (which you saw in Bilbao).
 It’s a nice easy stroll along fire roads but do be aware of the wolfs!
 They helpfully put the warning sign once you are well and truly committed to the walk (and too late to run!).
 But don’t worry, there hasn’t been a wolf sighting here for a long time!
 The views you will get rewarded with at the end are worth it though!